rmsreis/DepthScan/README.md

 If you use this tool in your research, please cite:

 ```
 Author, A. (2025).
-AFM Tomography Visualization Tool: A comprehensive platform for analyzing material properties at different depths.
+DepthScan: An advanced platform for analyzing material properties at different depths using AFM tomography.
 Journal of Scientific Visualization, XX(X), XXX-XXX.
 ```

 ## License